mattbaker/ruby-postgres-on-osx/README.md

 3. If it is not installed (you see "command not found"), follow the installation instructions at [http://brew.sh](http://brew.sh)

 ### Step 2: Install Homebrew's Services Tool
-Homebrew Services will allow you to run PostgreSQL in the background and have it launch automatically at startup.
-To install this tool, run `brew tap homebrew/services`
+Homebrew Services will allow you to run anything in the background and launch it at startup.
+To install this tool, run the command `brew tap homebrew/services`

+### Step 3: Use Homebrew to Install PostgreSQL Natively
+Now we need to install the PostgreSQL server itself.
+Homebrew will make this easy.
+Run the command `brew install postgresql`

+### Step 4: Register PostgreSQL as a Service
+Now that we have PostgreSQL, we'll use homebrew services to run in the background and have it launch automatically at startup.
+Run the command `brew services start postgresql`